 Repeat entire superset.

 As you can see, barre-style workouts are not just for dancers.
 They are for anyone and everyone looking to gain strength, flexibility, or endurance.
 For a full-body barre experience (which integrates the upper body and core along with the lower body), we encourage readers to look for a fitness studio near them.
 For women in Kalispell, Montana, we would love to have you join us at the Levitation Nation Aerial Studio.
-Please visit www.levitationnation.org/vertical-barre for more information on vertical barre and other extraordinary movement classes.
+Please visit www.levitationnation.org for more information on our extraordinary movement classes.

 Workout developed by Levitation Nation Senior Instructor Reegan Gaines.
 Reegan is a loving mother of three, sister, and friend.
 Reegan wants you to be able to experience for yourself what poleFit and barre has done for her.
 These incredible classes have helped her unlock movement possibilities within herself that she didn’t know existed and have been a huge part of designing a life she loves!